Institute for Telecommunication Sciences / About ITS / 2021 / New Interactive Demo: Estimating Video Quality

 The NRMetricFramework repository includes support tools needed to begin research and avoid common mistakes, as well as versions 1 and 2 of the ITS-developed NR metric Sawatch.
 Sawatch is designed to assess images produced by a broad range of modern camera systems.
 Responding to U.S. industry feedback, it is a lightweight, open-source NR metric that provides limited root cause analysis (RCA) as well as overall quality estimation.
 RCA will allow communication systems to detect specific impairments that hinder communication and deploy mitigation strategies to improve quality in real time.

-To demonstrate Sawatch’s potential, ITS developed this limited interactive demo.
-Users can run the underlying algorithm on a media file uploaded from their computer before diving into the technical details of ITS’s open-source software on the GitHub repository.
+To demonstrate Sawatch’s potential, ITS developed a limited interactive demo that allowed users to run the underlying algorithm on a media file uploaded from their computer before diving into the technical details of ITS’s open-source software on the GitHub repository.

 Sawatch is named after the Sawatch mountain range in Colorado, which contains eight of the highest 20 peaks in the Rocky Mountains.
 Like climbing a mountain, the goal is steady improvement towards a robust and trusted NR metric that provides video service providers the ability to deliver better quality video over less bandwidth.